Morayshire Railway: Construction and opening

-On 10 August 1852, a general holiday was declared in Elgin and Lossiemouth and the directors of the company along with other local dignitaries walked at the head of a procession from the town centre, at St Giles Church, to the station where accompanied by celebratory cannon firing, they were given a rousing send-off.
+On 10 August 1852, a general holiday was declared in Elgin and Lossiemouth.
+The directors of the company, along with other local dignitaries, walked at the head of a procession from the town centre, at St Giles Church, to the station, where, accompanied by celebratory cannon firing, they were given a rousing send-off.
 Some people instead walked to Lossiemouth to see the train arrive.
-The board of the Elgin and Lossiemouth Harbour Company met the passengers and escorted them to the recently opened Steamboat and Railway Hotel where they were entertained.
-They then proceeded to a large marquee erected overlooking the station on top of the quarry cliffs where many people made fine speeches before lunch was served.
+The board of the Elgin and Lossiemouth Harbour Company met the passengers and escorted them to the recently opened Steamboat and Railway Hotel, where they were entertained.
+They then proceeded to a large marquee erected overlooking the station on top of the quarry cliffs, where many people made fine speeches before lunch.
 The celebrations included sports and games.
 The Board and prominent citizens met later that evening for a commemorative dinner.
 The trains ran all day until midnight and carried around 3000 passengers.